Cultural journal · Oaxaca, Mexico ★ New entry — Telar de Reyna EN · ES

 However, on special occasions such as weddings or fairs, it is not uncommon to see milk added for a creamier texture.

 The way you serve it also matters.
 Pour your drink into a clay cup to retain the heat and enjoy the earthy aroma that enhances each sip.
-Also, pair it with pan de yema or a tamal, as they are the perfect complement to highlight the spiced notes of the chocolate.
+Also, pair it with pan de yema or a tamal wrapped in banana leaf, as they are the perfect complement to highlight the spiced notes of the chocolate.

 For a personal touch, some Oaxacans add an extra pinch of cinnamon or even a hint of vanilla.
 Do not hesitate to experiment.
 Remember, enjoying this drink is not only a delight for the palate but also a cultural celebration that connects you with the rich heritage of Oaxaca.

-From Cacao to Cup: A Journey Through Oaxacan History
+From Cacao to Cup: The History of Oaxacan Chocolate

 When you think of Oaxaca, it is inevitable that chocolate crosses your mind as an essential part of its cultural identity.